Unpacking: ‘a national day of truth and reconciliation’.

 The Orange Shirt represents the story of Phyllis (Jack) Webstad who, on her first day at residential school, had her bright new orange shirt taken away from her.
 It was given to her by her grandmother, she was six years old.

 September 30th has quickly become part of the curriculum in our public and separate school boards, churches and organizations.
 In 2020 it is estimated that over 15,000 teachers and over 600,000 students acknowledged September 30 as Orange Shirt Day.

 ‘A national day of truth and reconciliation’ is a term adopted from the work of the Truth and Reconciliation Commission.
 The commission was initiated as a result of a survivor court settlement and paid for with $60-million from church and state.

-Every penny donated to Remember Me: A National Day of Remembrance will be used to support survivors and families on September 30th and will be contributed to Phyllis's Orange Shirt Society.
+Every penny donated to Remember Me: A National Day of Remembrance will be used to memorialize the children that never came home from school, support survivors and families on September 30th.

 Statutory holidays and days of reflection and education.

 Canadians place high value in preserving November 11th to honour those who lost their lives for the freedoms of their children.